Network Data Flow Analysis

 • Input logical interface

 Packet sniffers such as Wire Shark can do this, but there are far better and easier ways to look at data flow.
 Network monitoring tools such as Paessler PRTG can give great insight as to what is going on with a network.
 PRTG uses SNMP (Simple Network Management Protocol) on a host machine to run the server core and at least one other host to be used as a sensor.
-There are instruction on how to run it as a virtual machine on a windows server, which would be the proper way to implement the server, in my opinion.
+There are instructions on how to run it as a virtual machine on a windows server, which would be the proper way to implement the server, in my opinion.

 Subnetting 101